CMPS-6100/lab-07-template/lab-08.md

 - `man`: Manual
     - Display the manual for a given program. e.g, `$ man ls` displays the manual for `ls`, giving a description of this program, a list of all command line arguments, and other information as well.
 - `help`: Help
     - Display a list of the shell's built-in commands, or get help for an individual one of them.
-E.g, `$ help pwd` or `$help cd` displays the help information about `pwd` and `cd` respectively.
+    E.g, `$ help pwd` or `$ help cd` displays the help information about `pwd` and `cd` respectively.

 Other useful commands: